 3.13 The beneficiary is expected to work for Entity X for eleven years.
-The initial salary is CU 57 000 and is expected to increase every year based on the annual inflation rate.
+The initial salary is 57 000 CU and is expected to increase every year based on the annual inflation rate.
 In addition, every second year the salary will increase by approximately 2.1% (in addition to the inflation).
-The additional increase is therefore expected to apply for the first time for the salary for Year Three.
+The additional increase is therefore expected to apply for the salary for Year Three.